 If you’ve got palm trees in your garden, protect them from the worst of the weather by tying the leaves up towards the centre to protect the growing point at the base of the leaves.
 If it’s particularly cold, you can pack this area with straw to provide an extra level of insulation.

 Wind can increase cold damage to plants or in drier weather result in dehydration.
 The most effective way to protect your plants from the wind is placing them in sheltered areas next to fences.
 Permeable fences tend to give better protection as they still allow for airflow rather than plants facing the turbulence that comes from wind going over impermeable obstacles.
 Thinking more long-term, planting rows of trees in your garden or creating a hedgerow will provide ideal protection for your other, more delicate plants.
-We provide a mix of hedgerow trees in our shop.
+We provide a mix of hedgerow trees in the Woodland Trust shop.

 Frost and snow